-At least 38 killed in multiple armed attacks in Pakistan’s Balochistan
+Over 60 people killed in multiple armed attacks in Pakistan’s Balochistan

 Pilgrims among 36 killed in two separate bus accidents in Pakistan

-Elsewhere in the province, nine people, including four police officers and five passersby, were shot dead in Qalat district.
+On the same day, rail traffic with Quetta was suspended following blasts on a rail bridge linking the provincial capital to the rest of Pakistan, as well as on a rail link to neighbouring Iran, railways official Muhammad Kashif said.

-On the same day, six people were killed as a railway track was blown up in Bolan, a police station in Mastung was attacked, and several vehicles were burned in Gwadar city of Balochistan.
+Police said they had found six as yet unidentified bodies near the site of the attack on the railway bridge.

-The province has had a simmering rebellion for years, with several armed groups present.
+The Balochistan province has had a simmering rebellion for years, with several armed groups present.
 Rights groups have denounced Pakistan’s response to the movement, which they document as including enforced disappearances and other forms of state repression.

 The attacks, along the highway that connects to the province of Punjab, came shortly after the Balochistan Liberation Army (BLA) warned people to stay away from highways in the province.